thesparkvision/PythonCodeChallenges/IdentifyPalindrome/readme.md

 Boolean value

 ### Constraints
-- Only consider letters (A-Z, a-z)
+- Only consider letters (A-Z, a-z) that means it can have extra characters
 - Ignore case (for example, 'A' == 'a')

 ### Test Cases